furkot/elevation/Readme.md

   // ...
 ];

-elevation(points, function(err, result) {
+const result = await elevation(points);
 // result is an Array of elevations in meters
 // elevation Array items corresponds to the items in points array assert.equal(result.length, points.length);
-});
 ```

 ## License